mycsphd/mycsphd.github.io/_drafts/ms-vs-phd.md

 Topics will include:

 1. Identifying and articulating gaps in humankind's understanding of computing (i.e., research questions).
+2. Developing, exploring, and evaluating approaches to filling those gaps (i.e., answering research questions).
-	2. Becoming a world expert in a small corner of computer science (e.g., by solving problems no one has solved before).
+3. Becoming a world expert in a small corner of computer science (e.g., by solving problems no one has solved before).
-3. Developing, exploring, and evaluating approaches to filling those gaps (i.e., answering research questions).
 4. Communicating what you have done and why it is important in both the written word (i.e., writing research papers) and verbally (i.e., by giving talks.)
 5. A deeper understanding of core computer science concepts (i.e., you'll take some courses).

-The first two items sound grandiose, but they are accurate: If you complete a Ph.D. program, you will accomplish both of these to some degree, since they are the core of what being a successful researcher entails.
+The first two items may sound grandiose, but they are accurate: If you complete a Ph.D. program, you will accomplish both of these to some degree, since they are the core of what being a successful researcher entails.
 If you go on from your Ph.D. to be a researchers, solving unsolved problems will be your day-to-day job.

-Getting a Ph.D. will also make you a better implementor (item 3) and a better communicator (item 4).
+Getting a Ph.D. will also make you a better implementor (item 3), and a better communicator (item 4).
 These are skills of great practcial value in and out of academia, but they are, unfortunately, generally outside the scope of undergraduate and masters programs.

+Item 5, is the only significant commonality between getting a Ph.D. and a masters degree:  The course work for the two degrees is generally similar, but course work is a very small part of getting Ph.D.

 ### I'd Actually Extend Human Knowledge?
 Really?